Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Methodology

-where $\rho$ is the number density and N is the number of particles.
 An increasing $\Gamma_{uu}(r,\tau_{\alpha})$ with decreasing temperature indicates growing dynamical heterogeneity near the glass transition.
 Assuming that $\Gamma_{uu}(r, \tau_{\alpha})$ decays exponentially with distance, then the associated lengthscale can be extracted by integrating $\Gamma_{uu}(r, \tau_{\alpha})$ over space as shown in the equation below\cite{Poole1998PhysicaA},